maxmilton/microdoc/README.md

 - Uses fetch so you need to include a polyfill for old browser support (+ list others that might need polyfills)
 - No sanitation, directly render the resulting HTML from your markdown, open for XSS, don't accidentally pwn your reader
 - Why markdown; developers can choose to either read the raw .md or the HTML rendered version
+- Why use this over GitHub pages?

+  - No tracking of any kind unless you add it yourself
+  - Use without GitHub e.g., locally
+  - x

 - Similar projects:
   - https://docusaurus.io/docs/